ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/formal-verification/index.md

 ---
 title: Formal verification of smart contracts
 description: An overview of formal verification techniques for Ethereum smart contracts
 lang: en
 sidebar: true
 ---

-## A brief introduction {#introduction-to-formal-verification}

 [Smart contracts](/developers/docs/smart-contracts/) are making it possible to create decentralized, trustless, and robust applications that introduce new use-cases and unlock value for users.
 Because smart contracts handle large amounts of value, security is a critical consideration for developers.

+Reliability is a highly desired quality of smart contracts, and both users and developers want assurances that a smart contract will work as intended.
+This is important because code in the [Ethereum Virtual Machine (EVM)](/developers/docs/evm/) is immutable, which rules out the possibility of fixing bugs or retrieving funds lost to malicious attacks.

 Formal verification is one of the recommended techniques for [testing smart contracts](/developers/docs/smart-contracts/testing/) and improving [smart contract security](/developers/docs/smart-contracts/security/).
 Formal verification involves testing a program (a smart contract in this case) to ensure it behaves as expected during execution.

 ## What is formal verification? {#what-is-formal-verification}

-Reliability is a highly desired quality of smart contracts, and both users and developers want assurances that a smart contract will work as intended.
-This is important because code in the [Ethereum Virtual Machine (EVM)](/developers/docs/evm/) is immutable, which rules out the possibility of fixing bugs or retrieving funds lost to malicious attacks.

-Formal verification is used to evaluate the *correctness* of software programs and confirm compliance with predefined specifications.
+Formal verification is used to evaluate the _correctness_ of software programs and confirm compliance with predefined specifications using formal methods of mathematics.
+[More on formal verification](https://en.wikipedia.org/wiki/Formal_verification).

 In the context of Ethereum, formal verification can prove that a smart contract will only implement the desired business logic.

 ### Why formal verification is necessary {#why-formal-verification-is-necessary}